salbalkus/UWL-REU-FPF/Week3-Presentation.md

 Strategy
 ========================================================
-Because the Level 1 categories are so numerous, a systematic approach must be developed to generate subcategories.
+Because the Level 1 categories are so numerous, use systematic approach for Level 2.

 1. Perform experimentation using ACSA2-dominant (silver maple) plots
   - Develop a function to select  appropriate number of clusters
-  - Since "silver maple dominant" is most numerous and complex (besides mixed), ensures solution will fit simpler level-1 plots

-2. Develop function and apply across all level 1 classifications
+2. Apply function across all level 1 classifications
   - Mixed plots clustered separately, since category is much larger

 Potential Clustering Methods
 ========================================================
-Level 2 categories are determined via clustering, which groups plots based on their dissimilarity (Bray-Curtis, based on CAP values).
+Level 2 categories determined via clustering, which groups plots based on their dissimilarity (Bray-Curtis, based on CAP values).

 We considered several potential clustering algorithms:
 - K-means